Custom-made medical device

-A custom-made medical device, commonly referred to as a custom-made device (CMD) (Canada, European Union, United Kingdom) or a custom device (United States), is a medical device designed and manufactured for the sole use of a particular patient.
+A custom-made medical device, commonly referred to as a custom-made device (CMD) (Canada, the European Union, the United Kingdom) or a custom device (United States), is a medical device designed and manufactured for the sole use of a particular patient.
 Examples of custom-made medical devices include auricular splints, dentures, orthodontic appliances, orthotics and prostheses.

 Definition

 There is no globally agreed definition, but a custom-made medical device can be broadly defined as a medical device that has been designed and manufactured in accordance with a prescription from an appropriately qualified person for the sole use of a particular patient to meet their specific needs.
-Mass-produced medical devices that have been adapted for specific patient requirements such as customised wheelchairs, hearing aids and optical glasses/spectacle frames do not typically fall within the definition of a custom-made medical device.
+Mass-produced medical devices that have been adapted for specific patient requirements such as customised wheelchairs, hearing aids, and spectacle frames do not typically fall within the definition of a custom-made medical device.